 Earlier research that was published in the American Journal of Nutrition in 2001 had also looked at the effects of dihydrophylloquinone on bone formation and bone resorption or bone breakdown.
 This research showed higher levels of a protein called P-I-V-K-A, PIVKA-II, that appears in the blood when Vitamin K is absent, or even deficient.
 PIVKA-II is an abnormal version of the coagulation protein, prothrombin.

 If you listen to our earlier videos on Vitamin K, (above) you may remember that Vitamin K1’s first job is to activate the proteins responsible for helping our blood to clot so that we don’t bleed out, just from a paper cut.
-PIVKA-II is an abnormal version of one of these proteins, and it is detected in the blood of people with a deficiency of Vitamin K due to poor nutrition or malabsorption, or if they’re taking warfarin or some other medication that inhibits the actions of Vitamin K.
+PIVKA-II is an abnormal version of one of these proteins, and it is detected in the blood of people with a deficiency of Vitamin K due to poor nutrition or malabsorption, or if they’re taking medication that inhibits the actions of Vitamin K.

 When people consume dihydrophylloquinone, rather than the natural, normal form, phylloquinone, PIVKA-II appears in their blood, and it’s not a good sign.
 Hydrogenated oil is, unfortunately, everywhere in the U.S. food supply in processed foods.
 During the hydrogenation of phylloquinone rich oils, phylloquinone is converted to dihydrophylloquinone.
 Even short term dietary restriction of phylloquinone has been shown to increase several measures of bone turnover, or bone resorption.
 In other words, inflammatory signaling molecules called cytokines increase, and these increased osteoclast activity, and thus bone resorption and turnover.

 In studies, short term phylloquinone repletion lowers measures of bone turnover, but dihydrophylloquinone doesn’t do this.
 It has absolutely no beneficial effects on bone, so the take away here, eat leafy greens, and use unrefined, not even partially hydrogenated oils to get your K1.
 The K1 in partially hydrogenated oils and the hydrogenated oils that are found in processed foods, is not going to help your bones.

 Vitamin K is most commonly known for its blood clotting ability.
 Although, vitamin K is also essential to bone health, preventing heart disease and other bodily functions.